-The course leads to the award of a Postgraduate Certificate and offers radiographers, doctors and other Health Care Professionals with an interest in this field of practice with the opportunity to develop clinical and academic knowledge of ultrasound and its role in the assessment of the normal pelvis, pre and postmenopausal, assessment of the endometrium in women with postmenopausal bleeding, and the role that ultrasound plays in the investigation of infertility and monitoring of women undergoing treatment.
+The course leads you to the award of a Postgraduate Certificate in Medical Imaging.
+Whether you are a radiographer, doctor or a different Health Care Professional, the programme will provide you with the opportunity to develop clinical and academic knowledge of ultrasound and its role in the assessment of the normal pelvis, pre and postmenopausal, assessment of the endometrium in women with postmenopausal bleeding, and the role that ultrasound plays in the investigation of infertility and monitoring of women undergoing treatment.

 The Course shall be open to applicants in possession of: